-We are going to allow a record field to be a procedure and not just a chunk of data.
-In simple terms a procedure is a list of instructions or a small chunk of program.
+We are going to allow a record field to be a procedure or function and not just a chunk of data.
+In simple terms a procedure/function is a list of instructions or a small chunk of program.

 runs the small chunk of program defined as part of “point” that changes the colour of the pixel at point.x, point.y and hence “shows” it.

 This idea can be elaborated so that there is no need for any code that doesn't live outside of a struct - all of the code in a program can be made part of a set of data structures.

 Notice that we have changed

 in the first case we have a general show function and we have to tell it which point to show.
 In the second we simply call the show method that belongs to the point.
 The show method works on the point that it belongs to.
 You can see that this is a very simple change in the way something is written - syntax.
 However thinking about things in this way is very useful.